Why should a fracture occur and what are types of forces that cause the fracture to occur.

 A fracture is a break in continuity of the bone.
-Bone is a very strong tissue which is composed of minerals, which provide rigidity, and collagen, which provides tensile strength.
+Bone is a very strong tissue that is composed of minerals, which provide rigidity, and collagen, which provides tensile strength.

 A fracture is caused by a force acting on the bone which is more than it can sustain.